 The analysis, planning, researching, and evaluation of public relations strategies and tactics as applied to nonprofit organizations.
 Students are required to conduct a communications audit and to examine a nonprofit organization's public relations activity.
-Three
+Three hours of lecture

 MCOM 450: Ethical Values in the Mass Media